 Amazon's Jeff Bezos, e-commerce pioneer, created an online bookstore that has morphed into a behemoth that sells everything.

-Since launching PayPal, Mr. Musk has been busy developing even bigger ideas.
-Through his company Tesla Motors he's working to bring fully-electric vehicles to the mass market, while his company SpaceX designs, manufactures and launches advanced rockets and spacecraft with the ultimate goal of enabling people to live on other planets.
+Since launching PayPal, Musk has been busy developing even bigger ideas.
+Through his company Tesla Motors he's working to bring fully-electric vehicles to the mass market, while his other company, SpaceX, designs, manufactures and launches advanced rockets and spacecraft with the ultimate goal of enabling people to live on other planets.